After placing an object in a scene, you may change many of the object's properties and components.

 The quickest and easiest way to move or rotate an object is to select it with the left mouse button and then click and drag on the colored handles of the gizmo that appears on the object:

 - Use the red, green, and blue arrows to move the object on the X, Y, and Z axis respectively.
+This is the default mode when an item is selected in the scene.

 - Use the red, green, and blue circles to rotate the selected object around the object's X, Y, and Z axes.
+Hold CTRL while an object is selected or use the button at the top of the screen to expose the rotation knobs.

 - Click and drag one of the white boxes to scale the object up or down.
+Hold CTRL + SHIFT while an object is selected or use the button at the top of the screen to expose the scale knobs.

 |Click an object to select it, then click and drag the colored handles in order to change the object's position, rotation, or scale.|